Increase Your Planning Skills.

 This question comes from Peter Drucker, the management guru.
 It is one of the best of all questions for achieving personal effectiveness.
 What can you, and only you, do, that if done well, can make a real difference?

 Every hour of every day, you can ask yourself this question and there will be a specific answer.
-Your job is to use planning skills to be clear about the answer and then to start to work on this task before anything else.
+Your job is to use planning skills to be clear about the answer.
+Then to start to work on this task before anything else.

 The third question you can ask is “What is the most valuable use of my time, right now?”